cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 - If you already have a recent version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://anaconda.org/) installed on you computer, you can skip the line with `./install_conda.sh`

 - PyTornado, SUMO, SU2 and Paraview are not mendatory to run CEASIOMpy.
-You can skip the lines corresponding to those you don't want to insatll.
-However, if you want to be able to run all possible workflows, you should all the modules.
+You can skip the lines corresponding to those you don't want to install.
+However, if you want to be able to run all possible workflows, you should have all the modules.

-- Some of the softwares will need to be execuded with `sudo` command.
+- Some softwares will need to be executed with `sudo` command.
 It will ask you you for your password and you will have to type `yes` to confirm some of the installation steps.

 - If you want to be sure of what every script does, we encourage you to read those [scripts](./Ubuntu) in detail before you run them.

 - We offer no warranty for the correctness of the installation.
-These script have been tested only on Ubuntu 20.04 and Mint 20.3, but installation may differ because of different hardware and software configurations.
+These scripts have been tested only on Ubuntu 20.04 and Mint 20.3, but installation may differ because of different hardware and software configurations.

-If you agree with the remark above, you can start the installation by openning a terminal where you want to install CEASIOMpy and run the following commands one by one:
+If you agree with the remark above, you can start the installation by opening a terminal where you want to install CEASIOMpy and run the following commands one by one:

 ```bash
 sudo apt-get install git